utrains/EKS-DR-Guide/README.md

 ## Conclusion

-You have been through our Disaster Recovery (DR) strategy using an active-passive model across two AWS regions.
-The primary EKS cluster operates in Region A, while a standby cluster is provisioned in Region B and kept in sync through automation.
-To ensure application state and data integrity, we use Velero to back up Kubernetes resources and persistent volumes (EBS).
-These backups are stored in an S3 bucket with cross-region replication enabled to the standby region.
-On the infrastructure side, the entire secondary environment is defined using Terraform, allowing for consistent and repeatable provisioning of the failover cluster.
-Additionally, we leverage a CI/CD pipeline (GitHub Actions) to automate the failover process.
-This includes deploying infrastructure, configuring Velero, and triggering the restore from the most recent backup.
+You have been through  our disaster recovery (DR) plan, we created a setup that protects our EKS (Elastic Kubernetes Service) environment in case something goes wrong in one AWS region.
+We use an active-passive strategy, which means the main cluster runs in Region A, and a second (standby) cluster is ready in Region B.

+To back up our applications and data, we use Velero, a tool that saves Kubernetes resources and storage (like EBS volumes).
+These backups are stored in an S3 bucket, and AWS automatically copies them to the second region.
+This way, we always have a copy of everything, even if one region fails.

+We use Terraform to define and manage the infrastructure in both regions.
+This means we can quickly and reliably create or rebuild the standby environment when needed.
+To make recovery easier and faster, we’ve set up a GitHub Actions pipeline.
+This pipeline helps automate the process of setting up the standby environment, restoring data, and bringing the applications back online.

+Overall, this setup helps us reduce downtime and data loss.
+It also makes it easier to test our disaster recovery plan regularly, so we know it works when we really need it.